agude/agude.github.io/_books/surface_detail.md

   man in the pan-human Sichultian Enablement, and the owner of the companies running most of the hells.

-- Lededje Y'breq: Veppers's slace, who he murders in the first chapter, but whose mind-state is copied and used to reincarnate her in the Culture.
+- Lededje Y'breq: Veppers's slave, who he murders in the first chapter, but whose mind-state is copied and used to reincarnate her in the Culture.

-- Gyorni Vatueil: A virtual soilder in the _War in Heaven_ on the anti-hell side, who moves up the ranks and is responsible for the war moving into the real.
+- Gyorni Vatueil: A virtual solider in the _War in Heaven_ on the anti-hell side, who moves up the ranks and is responsible for the war moving into the real.